 Here it is.

-The sun had perforated the trees
+I awoke one morning, eager to walk.
+The sun had perforated the trees.

-To slanderously pester my Father with talk
+To slanderously pester my Father with talk, and demand justice for his follies.

-For silence was no longer my duty
+“WHY?!”
+I cried, for silence was no longer my duty.

-You see, death is rebirth when living in veneer spirituality
+You see, death is rebirth when living in veneer spirituality.

-Thus I respect that the end of my Queen had arrived
+Thus I respect that the end of my Queen had arrived.

-Rising from a knelt portrayal of pity
+Arising from a knelt portrayal of pity, a voyage of shadowed trust

-A voyage of shadowed trust – of that I was deprived.
+Of that I was deprived.

 Missing you,